DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 * ___connection_types___ - A connection can represent a flow of data from one element to another (Flow), a function (Function), a predefined comparison rule (Rule) or another task (Task) or process (Process).
 * ___connection_node_types___ - A connection can hold different nodes, the from node represents the input node, and the to node represents the output node.
 Each node can be a sata entry (DataEntry) or source (DataSource), another connection's output (Connection) or a task (Task) or process (Process).

+#### Run-time
+A task can be placed in different parts of your code using the [Task](#task) system.
+A task can also be assigned to session states, function and controllers as an authorization processes required before changing a state, running a function or accessing any function in a controller accordingly.
+The process connections are loaded once a task is called, and are compiled into instruction at run-time using the [Process](#process) system.

 ### Languages & Translation
 We configure the APIShift framework in a way that will help developers present and translate content with a pre-configured structure and tools.
 To achieve this we provide a set of tables that contain the meta-data about the translatable content and its translation, which is then used by our components when a language is selected.